jiko/cyborgmanifesto/index.md

 <p>But these excursions into communications sciences and biology have been
-at a rarefied level; there is a mundane, largely economic reality to support my claim that these sciences and technologies indicate fundamental transforma-tions in the structure of the world for us.
+at a rarefied level; there is a mundane, largely economic reality to support my claim that these sciences and technologies indicate fundamental transformations in the structure of the world for us.
 Communications technologies depend on electronics.
-Modern states, multinational corporations, military power, welfare state apparatuses, satellite systems, political processes, fabrication of our imaginations, labour-control systems, medical construc-tions of our bodies, commercial pornography, the international division of labour, and religious evangelism depend intimately upon electronics.
+Modern states, multinational corporations, military power, welfare state apparatuses, satellite systems, political processes, fabrications of our imaginations, labour-control systems, medical constructions of our bodies, commercial pornography, the international division of labour, and religious evangelism depend intimately upon electronics.
 Micro-electronics is the technical basis of simulacra; that is, of copies without originals.</p>